Stay up-to date with UP Board 12th News

-Students who fulfil the below-given eligibility requirements will be able to appear for UP board 12th 2021 exam:
+Students who fulfil the below-given eligibility requirements are eligible for UP board 12th 2022 exam:

-- Candidates who are enrolled in class 12 of a school affiliated to UP board.
+- Candidates who are enrolled in class 12 in a school affiliated with UP board.

 - They must have acquired the required percentage of attendance during their academic year in class 12 of UP board.